ktaylor63/southeast/site/content/state/florida.md

 ## Fast Facts

-- The Chipola River watershed has 1,270 square miles of basin area, including the extreme southeastern corner of Alabama and central panhandle of Florida.
+- The Chipola River watershed has 1,270 square miles of basin area, including the extreme southeastern corner of Florida and central panhandle of Florida.
 This diverse area of ecosystems is reflected in a high species-richness index.
 It harbors especially large numbers of fish, mollusks, birds, insects, reptiles, amphibians, plant species, and many other taxa.
 - Florida supports one of the largest number of carnivorous plant species, nearly one-half of the orchid species found in North America and the most fern species in the continental United States.
 - The Florida Panhandle is considered one of the five richest biodiversity hotspots in North America.

+{{< scroller-list tag="Florida" number="10" section="news" >}}

+{{< scroller-list tag="Florida" number="10" section="articles" >}}

+{{< scroller-list tag="Florida" number="10" section="wildlife" >}}

-## Refuges and Offices
+## Map of Offices
 <iframe src="https://usfws.github.io/southeast-mega-map/?state=FL&scroll=false" class="state-map"></iframe>

 ## Frequently Asked Questions